 March: National Women’s History Month

 Perhaps you didn’t realize there is a National Women’s History Month.
 I was aware of various days that honored certain women, but did not really know there was an entire month set aside to recognize the women who blazed a trail for us to follow!
-I found out by doing research on another story, which you can access here.
+I found out by doing research on a story about Horseback Librarians.
 (Use your back button to return to this story)

 Below are some of the things I found that gave men rights that women did not have. (

 Our nation, the United States of America, began with rights for all MEN, but not necessarily for women.
 If you are surprised about much of the following list, you’re not alone, some of it even surprised me.
 Notice that after each item, there is also a link to further information about how we came to GET that particular wrong, righted!!

 - Women at one time in our history could not own property in their name.
 Moreover, THEY were considered the property of their father, or their husband.
 Find out more here at this timeline about women owning property

 - Women were not allowed to vote, and 50 years ago, could not even serve on a jury.
 To read more on this go here for the timeline of voting for women or here for being allowed to serve on a jury.